Information on ACT Exam

 For those taking the ACT or the SAT, the test scores are not the only criterion for admission into American colleges.
 Though these are given considerable weight, the exact extent of their importance varies from institution to institution.
 Other factors which are also often taken into account include course work, class rank, and co-curricular activities.

-While, by using the words 'The ACT' in your search engine, you can find numerous websites which will give you a great deal of ACT exam information and guidance on the test, the best source for these, without doubt, is the official ACT website for students, viz. http://www.actstudent.org
+While, by using the words 'The ACT' in your search engine, you can find numerous websites which will tell you a great deal about the ACT, the best source for these, without doubt, is the official ACT website for students, viz. http://www.actstudent.org

-The different kinds of ACT exam information that this website offers are as follows:
+The different kinds of information on the ACT exam that this website offers are as follows:

 - Why Take the ACT